realXtend/doc/arch_article/avapp.rst

 generic platform must of course allow the implementation of avatar functionality on the application level.
 Here we describe a proof of concept implementation using the realXtend Entity-Component-Action model.
-The source code is available at [tundra-avatar]_.
+The full source code is available at [tundra-avatar]_, and a parts of it are included below.

 Avatar means two things: 1) The visual appearance and the systems built around it, to for example modify the looks and add attachments